Mind, Body, and Spirit: The Three Unifying Elements of Humans.

 Type I muscle fibers are slower and are used for low to moderate intensity and for long periods of time, like rowing, jogging, cycling, etc. You will read more about aerobic energy production in a later section, but the reason type I are excellent muscles for endurance training is because aerobic energy production is more than double the output of anaerobic energy production.

 There are four kinds of muscle behavior/functioning: the varying contractions and flexibility.

-The last and as far as I can see it, the most important detail regarding muscle behavior and functioning is flexibility.
+The most important detail regarding muscle behavior and functioning is flexibility.

 Your muscles need rest: This is the same as the mind, if not properly rested, your muscles will change your overall well-being and mood.
 In order for your muscles to operate well, they must be rested and well hydrated.

 You will feel stronger, more rested, and less stressed.

 Your habits will begin to change as you have cleared your tissues from toxins.